-Students accepted into the College of Nursing Masters of Nursing Primary Health Care Nurse Practitioner Program are required to provide confirmation of Current Registration as a Registered Nurse in a Canadian Province or Territory for the duration of their program.
+Students accepted into the Nurse Practitioner (MN-NP) Program are required to provide confirmation of current registration as a Registered Nurse in a Canadian Province or Territory for the duration of their program.

-All required courses in the MN-NP Option and PGDNP Certificate Program to be completed, with the exception of NURS 993, prior to being in practicum course
+All required courses in the Nurse Practitioner (MN-NP) Program to be completed, with the exception of NURS 993, prior to being in practicum courses.

 A minimum of 60% must be obtained in any course taken by a student enrolled in a master’s program for the student to be granted a pass standing.